ThialaMD/7_MedBackend/README.md

 ***Performance & Robustness:** Executed performance benchmarks , integrated persistent logging mechanisms via log files , and added runtime assertions for defensive programming.

+***Logfile Location:** The logfile is generated dynamically at runtime on your local machine (it is excluded from Git via `.gitignore`).
+Look for `backend_service.log` (or your custom log name) inside your local working directory after spinning up the server.

 ***Testing & Version Control:** Implemented automated unit tests and established proper release versioning using Git tags after committing the final solution.

 Pylint Score: